Authors: Yahaya Sumara Sulley and Mohammed Lawal

-The Forensic Science Outreach Ghana (FSOGH) held their first ever annual symposium on Thursday June 24, 2021 at the University for Development Studies (UDS), Nyankpala Campus Library Complex.
+The Forensic Science Outreach Ghana (FSOGH) held its first-ever annual symposium on Thursday, June 24, 2021, at the University for Development Studies (UDS), Nyankpala Campus Library Complex.
 The FSOGH is a scientific body established in 2019 in UDS Nyankpala to champion a forensic science education goal in Ghana through outreach, lectures, and similar related events to reach out to the next generation of professionals while informing the general public about the relevance of forensic science in national development.

 With the hashtag #FSOGH2021, the founder and president of FSOGH Mr. Yahaya Sumara Sulley addressed attendees through his welcome message by stating clearly the short history, objectives, mission and vision of the FSOGH.
 He further asserted that adversities such as the threat posed by all forms of contemporary social and environmental issues gave rise to the theme for the symposium.
-He stated that, the global community is facing a lot of tests which requires individuals to come up with enlightened decisions, conviction and volunteerism to fix because everyone’s action inspires hope.
+He stated that the global community is facing a lot of tests that require individuals to come up with enlightened decisions, conviction and volunteerism to fix because everyone’s action inspires hope.

-Professor Elliot Alhassan, Dean for faculty of Biosciences (UDS) gave a brief lecture on the role of forensic science education in a crime solving revolution in Ghana.
+Professor Elliot Alhassan, Dean for the Faculty of Biosciences (UDS) gave a brief lecture on the role of forensic science education in a crime-solving revolution in Ghana.
 He stated the importance of forensic science education and declared that “now is the time than ever to introduce more BSc and Postgraduate forensic science programmes in our public and private universities including UDS to train students and professionals to help solve crimes in our society”.

-The Keynote speaker, Dr. Lydia Quansah stated that forensic science is a public good that plays crucial roles in justice administration by giving excerpts of the short history of forensic science in Ghana and pointing out some relevant changes that has occurred over the years and also mentioning a few contemporary social and environmental issues of forensic need.
-She also mentioned key research findings which requires more attention for a proper forensic science policy implementation in Ghana and emphasized that achieving SDG 16 must be a national focus because it is an accelerator of all SDGs.
-She finally said “looking ahead into the future Ghana needs to apply a holistic theory towards achieving sustainable development with forensic science and in the course of achieving these developments there should be more synergistic intellectual discourses to discuss and debate the way to create real-world impact from our side of the world”.
+The Keynote speaker, Dr. Lydia Quansah stated that forensic science is a public good that plays crucial roles in justice administration by giving excerpts of the short history of forensic science in Ghana and pointing out some relevant changes that have occurred over the years and also mentioning a few contemporary social and environmental issues of forensic need.
+She also mentioned key research findings which require more attention for proper forensic science policy implementation in Ghana and emphasized that achieving SDG 16 must be a national focus because it is an accelerator of all SDGs.
+She finally said, “Looking ahead into the future Ghana needs to apply a holistic theory towards achieving sustainable development with forensic science and in the course of achieving these developments there should be more synergistic intellectual discourses to discuss and debate the way to create real-world impact from our side of the world”.

 Excerpts of Panel Discussion

 Miss Constance Afoakwah, Asst.
-Lecturer in the Forensic Science Department, UDS made encouraging statement to the women audience “Getting more women on board is going to help a lot because women seem to be vulnerable to most criminal activities.
+Lecturer in the Forensic Science Department, UDS made an encouraging statement to the women’s audience “Getting more women on board is going to help a lot because women seem to be vulnerable to most criminal activities.
 We need more women to get these bad guys.”